qrzn23/min/wip/magick/content.md

-49. The Benediction. — And so may the love that passeth all Understanding keep your hearts and minds through IAÜ AAONAI 2 ABAQ and through BABALON of the City of the Pyramids, and through Astarte, the Starry One green-girdled, in the name ARARITA.
+49. The Benediction. — And so may the love that passeth all Understanding keep your hearts and minds through IAÜ AAONAI 2 A.·.A.·.and through BABALON of the City of the Pyramids, and through Astarte, the Starry One green-girdled, in the name ARARITA.
 Amen.